We love our new magnolia wreath! Can you believe it is so easy to make, and it is free?

 So, what do you think?
 Doesn’t this magnolia wreath look beautiful, especially considering it is free, and unplanned? =) The other thing I like about it is that this wreath would be lovely not only for Thanksgiving and Christmas, but also for any time of the year!

 ( Some of the helpful resources are affiliate links.
 Full disclosure here. )

-Dried ones or fresh ones are both great.
-I painted some of the leaves gold and some silver, using Decoart 24K Gold Americana Decor Metallics paint and Decoart Stesilver Americana Decor Metallics paint, I love these paints!
+Dried magnolia leaves or fresh ones are both great.
+I painted some of the magnolia leaves gold and some silver, using Decoart 24K Gold Americana Decor Metallics paint and Decoart Stesilver Americana Decor Metallics paint, I love these paints!
 Thank you Decoart for the gifts!

 I made a big magnolia wreath, which measures 24″ across.
 For a wreath this size you will need about 100 magnolia leaves.
 It sounds like a lot, but it is very easy to collect this many under a big tree!